John G. Georgiadis

 - Doctor of Philosophy in Biomedical Engineering

 Introduction to the concepts and research in biomedical engineering.
 Provides an overview of current biomedical engineering research areas, emphasis on application of an engineering approach to medicine and physiology signals.
+The focus is on connecting theory with practice: students are expected to critically analyze research manuscripts and perform corresponding analysis on relevant biomedical data.

 Engineers must be equipped to answer the growing demands for new medical technologies.
 Introduction to Regulatory Science teaches engineers how the regulated environment impacts the design, testing. and delivery of medical devices.
 It will equip students with the essential skills and tools critical to the practice of engineering in the medical device industry.
 In this course, students will be exposed to the core concepts, processes, and tools surrounding the global medical device regulatory framework, and will gain foundational knowledge for the practical application of regulations throughout the product development lifecycle.
 From knowledge gained in the class, students will be expected to work in teams and use critical thinking, data analysis and interpretation skills to research, evaluate, and present a scientific, technical, and legally justifiable approach for the global introduction of a new medical device.